skip to content

 • be kept indoors at the owner’s premises or within fencing of the premises to prevent the dog escaping

-• wear a collar that complies with the requirements of the Dog and Cat Management Board at all times, unless it would be injurious to its health
+• wear a collar that complies with the requirements of the Dog and Cat Management Board at all times, unless it would harm the dog

-• except while confined to the owner’s premises, have a muzzle securely fixed on its mouth to prevent it from biting and be under effective control by reason of physical restraint, and
+• have a muzzle securely fixed on its mouth to prevent it from biting and be under effective control by reason of physical restraint, except while confined to the owner’s premises.

-• the person responsible for the dog to undertake specified training courses
+The order may also require the person responsible for the dog, or the dog, or both, to undertake specified training courses.

 All reasonable steps must be taken to prevent the dog from repeating the behaviour that gave rise to the order.